An Update on South Shore Health's Visitor Policy

 Labor & Delivery/Maternity

-After delivery, the patient may have one visitor on the Maternity Unit.
-The visitor must be designated by the patient upon admission and can visit between 1 PM and 7 PM, seven days a week.
+After delivery, the patient may have one visitor per day on the Maternity Unit.
+This may be a different person each day.
+All post-partum visitors must be at least 18 years of age — no younger siblings are allowed at this time.
+Visitation hours remain between 1 PM and 7 PM, seven days a week.

 Outpatient and Ambulatory Sites